mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 One of my fears in the process was that after I handed over all of TinyPilot's accounts and domains to the seller, they'd lose incentive to cooperate with me.
 What if the buyer forgets to update the billing information on one of the accounts, and I get hit with a $2k credit card charge?
 What leverage would I have to make the buyer reimburse me?

-I trusted the buyer, but you also never know how people are going to behave when power shifts.
+I trusted the buyer, but you also never know how people will behave when power shifts.

 It turns out that even if a buyer wants to cheat, the seller still holds the leverage of institutional knowledge.
 The buyer doesn't want to screw over the seller for $2k only to realize a month later that they need the seller's help to access some critical account.
-So, there's a nice balance of power that keeps both sides on their best behavior.
+So, a nice balance of power keeps both sides on their best behavior.

 ## Resources that helped me prepare